frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 He invites people to lead a life of temperance, detachment, of poverty, of temperance.

-"Then he told them a parable, 'There was once a rich man, who, having had a good harvest from his land, thought to himself, "What am I to do?
-I have not enough room to store my crops."
-Then he said, "This is what I will do: I will pull down my barns and build bigger ones, and store all my grain and my goods in them, and I will say to my soul: My soul, you have plenty of good things laid by for many years to come; take things easy, eat, drink, and have a good time."'
+"Then he told them a parable, 'There was once a rich man, who, having had a good harvest from his land, thought to himself, 'What am I to do?
+I have not enough room to store my crops.'
+Then he said, 'This is what I will do: I will pull down my barns and build bigger ones, and store all my grain and my goods in them, and I will say to my soul: My soul, you have plenty of good things laid by for many years to come; take things easy, eat, drink, and have a good time.'"

-'But God said to him, "Fool!
-This very night the demand will be made for your soul; and this hoard of yours, whose will it be then?"
-So it is when someone stores up treasure for himself instead of becoming rich in the sight of God'" (Luke 12:16-21).
+"But God said to him, 'Fool!
+This very night the demand will be made for your soul; and this hoard of yours, whose will it be then?'
+So it is when someone stores up treasure for himself instead of becoming rich in the sight of God" (Luke 12:16-21).

 One question we could ask ourselves: In what ways am I rich?
 Am I rich in material possessions?
 Am I rich in my glory?
 Am I rich in the letters that I have after my name, my talents, and my abilities?
 Or am I rich before God?